dx-tooling/platform-problem-monitoring-core/README.md

 A proactive monitoring solution that automatically analyzes your Elasticsearch logs, detects patterns, and delivers concise email reports about your platform's health.

+If you already have an ELK stack setup up and running, Platform Problem Monitoring delivers *this* ↓ into your mailbox every hour:

 <p align="center">
   <img src="assets/readme-hero-image.png" alt="Platform Problem Monitoring">
 </p>